LennyFan/Learning---Statistics/[413]/[03]_residual_analysis.md

 ## Brown-Forsythe test
 Partition observations x_i into several groups, corresponding to observations with different values. ( basic ANOVA test !! ) Comparing the variance between the group and the vriance withing the group.
+If we only partition into two groups we can use t-test. [ check